Walking vs. running is one of the biggest debates among those interested in fitness, losing weight, and increasing physical capabilities.

-A few years ago, everyone thought that walking was the secret to a healthy and fit life.
+A few years ago, everyone thought walking was the secret to a healthy and fit life.
 With step counters becoming trendy and an abundance of “walking clubs” opening up, you could hardly avoid the health benefits of walking.
 Today, however, walking is no longer glorified as the number one exercise for everyone.
-Walking isn’t the worst form of physical activity – it has its perks – but as far as health benefits go, running may be better.
+Walking isn’t the worst form of physical activity – it has its perks – but running may be better as far as health benefits go.

 As a professional athlete and coach in this London Marathon, I must tell you that running and walking are the best exercises for improving your health.

 If you’re a runner, then this probably seems like a silly question.
 But for most people, this is a genuine concern.
 Running helps you lose weight and allows you to stay healthy.
-Walking, on the other hand, is quite simply, much less impact on your joints!
+On the other hand, walking is quite simple, with much less impact on your joints!

 Both walking and running are good ways to workout

-Many people think that the only acceptable exercise is running when it comes to workouts because it is more effective.
+Many think running for workouts is the only acceptable exercise because it is more effective.
 However, both walking and running are good ways to workout.
 Your particular fitness level should determine which you use more.
-If you are an avid runner, walking maybe not be enough to make you fit.
+If you are an avid runner, walking maybe not be enough to fit you.

-Whether you would prefer to walk or run, both are good ways to work out and keep in shape.
+Whether you prefer to walk or run, both are good ways to work out and keep in shape.
 However, what if I told you there was a sport that could give you the best of both workouts?
 This is precisely what trail running offers.
-Trail running is one of the fastest-growing sports in the U.S. Trail runners are increasing every year as more people discover this great way to enjoy working out outdoors.
+Trail running is one of the fastest-growing sports in the U.S. Trail runners are increasing yearly as more people discover this great way to enjoy working outdoors.

 Give it a try